ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 Join your Windows 10 VM to the Active Directory Domain created in Task 2.
 Follow the steps and configuration details below:

 1. First, set static DNS entries on your Windows 10 VM.
 You **SHOULD NOT** set a static IP, just static DNS entries.
-Use the Windows Server IP address ending in `42` as the first entry, and the second entry should be the same one used on the server earlier (either your Ubuntu Server from Lab 3 or VMWare's default gateway, whichever option you are using).
+Use the Windows Server IP address ending in `42` as the first entry, and the second entry should be the same one used on the server earlier (either your Ubuntu Server from Lab 3 or VMware's default gateway, whichever option you are using).
 2. Join the system to the domain, following the instructions linked in the resources section below.
 3. Once the system reboots, you should be able to log in using the user account you created in Task 2.